Frequently Asked Questions

 Yes.
 Once a student has an account, it is non-transferable.

-9. When students add their schools to their Lists 1, 2 and 3 are those colleges notified?
+9. When students add colleges to their lists in GATE, are those colleges notified?

 No. GATE has no commercial relationship with colleges.
 The purpose of the lists is for students to organize their thinking, and to be able to consider which colleges, if any, they think they may wish to attend.